 - Rosacea — A very common skin disease that affects people over age 30.
 It causes redness and flushing on the nose, cheeks, chin, and forehead.

-The treatment for these skin conditions may be different than those recommended for hives.
-That’s why you should see a doctor for a proper diagnosis of persistent or recurring skin rashes.
-A doctor also can help you develop a treatment plan or refer you to a dermatologist.
+The treatment for these skin conditions may be different from those recommended for hives.
+That’s why you should see a health care provider for a proper diagnosis of persistent or recurring skin rashes.
+Your provider can help you develop a treatment plan or refer you to a dermatologist.